 We have designed our manufacturing processes to produce high quality products at competitive costs.
 The strategy is threefold: outsource, automate, and localize.
 We currently contract to have our solar products manufactured by two of the world's leading global electronics manufacturing service providers, Jabil Circuit, Inc. ("Jabil") and Flex Ltd. ("Flex").
 By using contract manufacturers, we are able to access advanced manufacturing equipment, processes, skills and capacity on a "capital light" budget.
 Our contract manufacturers are responsible for funding the capital expenses incurred in connection with the manufacture of our products, except with regard to end-of-line testing equipment and other specific manufacturing equipment utilized in assembling our products or sub-components which are financed and owned by the company.
 We expect to continue this funding arrangement in the future, with respect to any expansions to such existing lines.
 Further, contracting with global providers such as Jabil, and Flex gives us added flexibility to manufacture certain products in China and Vietnam, closer to target markets in Asia and the North American west coast, as well as other products in Hungary, closer to target markets in Europe and the North American east coast, in each case, potentially increasing responsiveness to customers while reducing costs and delivery times.
 In the third quarter of 2020, we began commercial shipments to the U.S. of optimizers and inverters from our manufacturing facility located in the North of Israel "Sella 1".
 The proximity of Sella 1 to our R&D team and labs, enables us to accelerate new product development cycles as well as define equipment and manufacturing processes of newly developed products which can then be adopted by our contract manufacturers world-wide.
-We expect Sella 1 manufacturing eapabilities.
+We expect Sella 1 manufacturing levels to continue to increase until the second quarter of 2021 when we expect Sella 1 to reach full manufacturing capabilities.